regaross/flukaSims/input/documentation.md

 This is a user routine that scores activation products or residual nuclei (but not really).
 It works in conjunction with the next file `usrrnc.f` to print out specific kinds of events— particularly inelastic scattering events.
 Those that produce "residual nuclei" are handled with...

 ### `usrrnc.f`
 This is the FLUKA routine that handles so-called "residual nuclei".
 This is how we are able to score activation and relate activated nuclei to their parent muon.
+This routine is what is called by the residual nuclei card in the input files as well.
+The data are almost the same; this custom routine can give information on an event by event basis, whereas the builtin residual nuclei scoring bins things per run.